 What is it like to have your book banned?

 New York Times bestselling author Jonathan Evison.
 Jonathan is the author of multiple novels including All About Lulu, The Revised Fundamentals of Caregiving, and The Heart of Winter.
 His novel Lawn Boy was the target of censorship in 2022.
 According to the American Library Association, it was seventh-most banned and challenged book in the country due to its inclusion of LGBT+ content and being sexually explicit.
-Tune in to KBOO.FM at 11:00am Pacific as we discuss his experience being banned, his latest release, and his fascination with dentistry.
+Click below as we discuss his experience being banned, his latest release, and his fascination with dentistry.

 Click on the link below to hear an interview with New York Times best-selling author Jamie Ford.
 His debut novel, Hotel on the Corner of Bitter and Sweet, explores a father-son relationship set against the backdrop of the internment of Japanese-Americans during World War II.
 It was awarded the Best Adult Fiction Book at the 2010 Asian/Pacific American Awards for Literature.
 His latest work, The Many Daughters of Afong Moy, is a multigenerational epigenetic love story that explores the idea of inherited trauma.
 The book is a New York Times best-seller and a Read with Jenna book club pick.